 All recommended preventive maintenance (PM) activities for the equipment provided must be compiled on the Preventive Maintenance worksheet.
 This will facilitate the creation of the necessary preventive maintenance schedules for the equipment in the CMMS.
 It will also help JEA identify the specific tasks and materials that are involved in completing future PM work orders.
 The Preventive Maintenance worksheet contains two sections.
-The general list of preventive maintenance activities and their frequencies should be entered in the Preventive Maintenance Worker would execute as part of each PM should be entered into the Preventive Maintenance Tasks.
+The general list of preventive maintenance activities and their frequencies should be entered in the Preventive Maintenance Header.
+The tasks that a maintenance worker would execute as part of each PM should be entered into the Preventive Maintenance Tasks.